Flare Up - 1969

 The film is at its best when Welch and Stacey are alone together and awkwardly getting to know each other, and that is where the often stiff acting in Flare Up works to their advantage.
 But too many scenes contain a lot of people shuffling in and out of rooms and prosaic dialogue moving the plot forward until we get the final confrontation between Luke and Raquel.

 The script (by Mark Rogers) seems patched together.
 At times the story is trying to be about a subculture of topless dancers, drugs, thugs, and true love amid the dirt, but interjected are glittery exterior shots of Vegas casino palaces which has nothing to do with the story.
-I concluded that this thin scenario ended up serving as a simple setup for the loose-limbed Miss Welch to dance, which, thankfully, is not topless, but is impressively athletic.
-But, like most of Flare Up, this is another scene that is way too long, as if the director is running out the clock.
+I concluded that this thin scenario ended up serving as a simple setup for the loose-limbed Ms Welch to dance, which is impressively athletic.
+But, like most of Flare Up, there are too many scenes like this which run on way too long, as if the director is running out the clock on a too short story.

 Flare Up has some high points.
-Luke Askew's very first scene has a long monologue where he gives us all the back story on his obsessiveness and his mental state, and it's nicely compact.
-Askew presents a portrait of a dangerous but pathetic loser, one of the idolators that worship and yet hate the dancers they're fixated upon.
-Askew makes the most of this miniature biographical scene, but this is about as demonstrative as Flare Up will allow him to be before mechanically sending him on his obsessive chase to kill, kill, kill Raquel.
+Luke Askew's very first scene has a long monologue where he gives us all the back story on his obsessive mental state, and it's nicely effective and compact.
+Askew presents a portrait of a dangerous but pathetic loser, an idolator that both worships and hates the dancers he's fixated upon.
+Askew makes the most of the miniature biographical scene he's given, but this is about as demonstrative as Flare Up will allow him to be before mechanically sending him on his obsessive chase to kill, kill, kill Raquel.

 Is Flare Up supposed to somehow be reminiscent of Michelangelo Antonioni's Blow Up?
 Besides the title, Flare Up co-star James Stacy (as Joe Brodnek, car valet) holds a camera in the movie, shooting film of super-model movie star Raquel Welch (as Michele) once or twice, and then there's also, like Blow Up, murder.

 Flare Up borrows lightly from a few other places, too.
 The film begins with a credit sequence which takes off in a James Bond style montage with Raquel (and multiple duplicate Raquels) gyrating go-go style while being superimposed within and over silhouettes of a pistol that vanishes, shrinks and enlarges.
-It doesn't actually have anything to do with the story, and being like a Bond film, implies something that isn't in the movie, either.
-But, it does have Raquel dancing, which by the end we must conclude is the whole point of this project in toto.
+Like a Bond film, the animation implies some of what is in the movie, but only generally.
+But, it does have Raquel dancing, which by the end we might conclude is the whole point of this project in toto.

 Flare Up does contain a lot of great location shots of Los Angeles, which I enjoyed.
 There is much driving around in the movie and a nice display of 1960s automobiles are on the screen, especially Welch's character's Fiat Spider.
 This is the best thing in the film.